 Once you’re there, select the Camera option.
 This will open a small window that displays your webcam’s point of view.
 Once you’re there, you can sign a blank piece of paper or get a pre-written document to scan with the camera.

 Your camera will recognize and digitize your handwriting, allowing you to use it as an image to sign your PDF.

 Create a virtual signature using your iPhone or iPad

-Open your PDF with Preview, click on the Markup icon, and then on the Signature icon.
+Open your PDF with Preview, and click on the Markup icon and the Signature icon.
 Next, click Create Signature and go to Click Here to Begin.

 Once you’re there, select the iPhone or Device option.
 This will only work if you have an iPhone or an iPad nearby that was previously connected to your Mac.
 You can use your finger or Apple Pencil to sign your name on your device.
 Once you’re happy with the results, click “Done,” and your signature will be saved to Preview.

 Step 2: Add your signature to your PDF

 Now that Preview has your signature recorded, you can start using it to sign your documents with it.

 To get started, open your PDF in Preview and click the Signature button, as you did before.
 Click on your signature.
 A small box will appear in the document, which includes your previously recorded signature.
 You can drag it and resize it to fit the document to your liking.